BrettlyCD/BrettlyCD.github.io/_posts/2023-11-13-power-bi-control-charts.md

 ## Create Control Charts

-I want to give a huge shoutou to [Natalie](https://towardsdatascience.com/how-to-create-a-control-chart-in-power-bi-fccc98d3a8f9) here.
+I want to give a huge shoutout to [Natalie](https://towardsdatascience.com/how-to-create-a-control-chart-in-power-bi-fccc98d3a8f9) here.
 I used her same methodology of stacking visualizations to get the custom look I want.
 As of right now, this is the only way I have been able to get this view to work - physically stacking the charts.
 I'll break it down into a few steps here.

 ### Measure Reference Lines